MADAL1EN/MADs-Reflex-Scripts/README.md

 - Toggle count up or down.
 - Toggle the CPM style seconds hider.
-- CPM style seconds only show up in duel while you are playing.
+- CPM style seconds only show up in duel while you are playing and there is more than 30 seconds left.

 ----------